Enjoy hot-tubbing and yet, as a responsible adult always keep an eye on safety!

 - Make sure you’re well after dinner when you immerse in the water.
 A full stomach might feel uneasy when receiving light pressure from the surrounding water.

 - You mustn’t soak for more than 15-20 minutes at a time, and don’t heat the water to more than 39°C.

 - Stay hydrated – take frequent sips of warm tea while soaking.

 - Children must be supervised by adults at all times when using a hot tub.

 If bathing in a winter season, remember a few extra tips:

 - Wear a knitted hat while bathing.
 It will keep your hair dry and help to regulate body temperature.

 - Get warm garments ready before you step out of the water.
-Place the fluffy bathrobe or a towel on it within an arm’s reach to quickly cover your body after bathing.
+Keep a fluffy bathrobe or a towel within an arm’s reach to quickly cover your body after bathing.